At a Glance

 3. Quietest Dishwasher: (Tie) Beko DDT39432X & KitchenAid KDTE204KPS

 The KitchenAid dishwasher KDTE204KPS has every cycle, including its ProWash cycle.
 KitchenAid's ProWash cycle is an extended wash with soil sensing capabilities.
 KitchenAid features a light wash cycle for wine glasses or fine China and express washes.

 At 39 dB, it's almost noiseless and the quietest dishwasher on this list, along with Beko's dishwasher featured next.

 Beko DDT39432X - $899

 Beko may not be a name brand (yet).
-But with an absence of competitors, it's an excellent alternative with unique features.
+But with the absence of competitors, it's an excellent alternative with unique features.

 Their IonGuard eliminates odors by sending negative electric charged ions to counteract the positive ions of odors.

 AquaSense is another set of concentrated sprays at the bottom to scour dishes.

 You can use it with the AquaIntense cycle channeling up to 60% of the water on the bottom, leaving a light wash for china and crystal.

 The racking is good as well.
 The top rack is multi-position and has the third silverware rack up top like every other product.

 The bottom folds down almost like Miele to fit larger dishes giving you more capacity.

 Beko also uses a quieter inverter motor for a 39 dB dishwasher rating.
 A scouring arm adds noise, but Beko designed it to be quiet.